 Vietnam does not have a highly developed product procurement or sourcing supply chain with clear and concise information as China does.
 Sourcing products and finding manufacturers in Vietnam can prove much more difficult than finding suppliers and manufacturers in China.

-China has very highly developed product sourcing information and data with websites such as Alibaba or Global Sources; both have been collecting data on China for many years.
-Because so many companies have spent so much time collecting data and refining the supplier’s list, it can be much easier to find sources in China than in Vietnam.
+China has highly developed product sourcing information and data with websites such as Alibaba or Global Sources; both have been collecting data on China for many years.
+Because so many companies have spent so much time collecting data and refining the supplier’s list, it can be easier to find sources in China than in Vietnam.

 Vietnam does not have the highly developed product sourcing information as China does.

 Some Vietnamese factories are also listed on Alibaba, but many are not.
 Many of those listed on Alibaba are not manufacturers.
-Vietnam has a much more fragmented product sourcing manufacturing database, making it very difficult to find accurate information to find new product sources.
+Vietnam has a much more fragmented product sourcing manufacturing database, making it difficult to find accurate information to find new product sources.
 For example, if you are looking for a lamp or some lighting products, you can do a quick search on some China databases, and you will have a long list of sources or suppliers you can contact.
 At present, in Vietnam, this is a lot more challenging.

 Tips on How to Find Product Sources in Vietnam